seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Here in the prison, father,
 There died this morning of a cruel fever
 One Ragozine, a most notorious pirate,
-A man of Claudio’s years; his beard and head
+A man of Claudio's years; his beard and head
 Just of his colour.
 What if we do omit
 This reprobate till he were well inclined;
 And satisfy the deputy with the visage
 Of Ragozine, more like to Claudio?

 **DUKE VINCENTIO**
-O, ’tis an accident that heaven provides!
+O, 'tis an accident that heaven provides!
 Dispatch it presently; the hour draws on
-Prefix’d by Angelo: see this be done,
+Prefix'd by Angelo: see this be done,
 And sent according to command; whiles I
 Persuade this rude wretch willingly to die.